 This new wave of emotions and fears is a healthy part of their development but it’s not until around 4 years that they start to manage these fears.

 By age 4, most children start to use strategies to eliminate disturbing external stimuli.
 In other words, they cover their eyes when they’re scared and plug their ears when they hear a loud noise.
 Without this ability to manage their own fears, they’ll likely let their worries get the better of them.
 Whether this presents as tantrums or tears is irrelevant, it simply means you need to help them.
 Next, we’ll explore how to do exactly that.

 While the fear of Santa Claus is totally normal and a common part of childhood development, it’s not something parents just have to grin and bear.
 In fact, active involvement is key.
 Here, we’ll explore some ideas for helping your kid overcome their Santaphobia:

 Time is nature’s greatest healer and it can be applied to Santaphobia too.
-Alongside developed emotional intelligence, a big reason why children get over their fear of Santa Claus around 4 years of age is because they’ve experienced him before.
+Alongside developed emotional intelligence, a big reason why children get over their fear of Santa Claus around 4 years of age is that they’ve experienced him before.
 Introducing Santa a little earlier in the year may give your youngster a bit more time to prepare and ask questions about the big guy.
-If he’s only introduced when the magic and excitement is all around, they may feel a little overwhelmed when it comes to asking questions
+If he’s only introduced when the magic and excitement are all around, they may feel a little overwhelmed when it comes to asking questions